seekerhuang/HarMA/README.md

 ### Training

+You can download the GeoRSCLIP pre-trained model from [this link](https://huggingface.co/Zilun/GeoRSCLIP/blob/main/ckpt/RS5M_ViT-B-32_RET-2.pt) and place it in the `models/pretrain/` directory.

 If you encounter environmental issues, you can modify the `get_dist_launch` function in `run.py`.
 For example, for a 2-GPU setup:

 ```python